 If you are invited to submit a proposal, we will send you the specific information on the goals of our grant-making program and requirements for submission.
 The focus of each of our program areas, arts, education and environment are well articulated in their individual program sections on our website and include descriptions of the projects we have completed.
 Please review all materials carefully and submit your letter of inquiry or the proposal in the format we request.

 Glenn Bucksbaum, President (2003 – Present)

 Glenn Bucksbaum’s professional background includes twenty years of experience in the commercial real estate industry, representing buyers and sellers of institutional-grade real estate.
-Mr. Bucksbaum has served on the Board of Directors of the Berkeley Art Museum for the past 5 years.
-He has also worked closely with The Nature Conservancy, The Ocean Conservancy and many other conservation organizations on several projects focusing on healthy oceans and preservation of marine biodiversity.
+Mr. Bucksbaum has worked closely with The Nature Conservancy, The Ocean Conservancy and many other conservation organizations on several projects focusing on healthy oceans and preservation of marine biodiversity.
 Glenn has led the organization to great success since 2003, building a strong foundation for programs that serve the public for the arts and ocean conservation.
 Under his supervision, the foundation has advanced the work of organizations by providing them with the strategic support needed to deliver lasting and impactful solutions through their programs.

 April Minnich-Bucksbaum, Vice President (2003 – Present)